 In The Works

-One thing’s for sure; I am more fortunate than ever to love the work I do as a writer, editor, researcher and manager of projects – large and small.
-Every day is an opportunity to work with someone new in a space I’ve never been before to learn and create something that can make a difference.
+One thing’s for sure; I am more fortunate than ever to do the work I love as a writer, reporter, editor, researcher and project manager about all things media.
+Every day is an opportunity to work with interesting people in new spaces to learn and create something that can make a difference.

 Let me know what you have in mind…